Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Introduction

 Ideally, one aims at generating this scale from first principles, as for instance in the original work of Gribov, \cite{gribov78}, where it arose out of endeavouring to globally fix the Landau gauge uniquely.
-A more phenomenological approach relies on the inclusion of a non-zero gluon mass term in the Landau gauge-fixed Lagrangian as a way to model the effect of the non-perturbative gauge-fixing.
-This model corresponds in fact to one particular case of the so-called Curci-Ferrari (CF) model \cite{Curci:1976bt}.
-That approach from nearly half a century ago fell out of favour despite the modified Yang-Mills (YM) Lagrangian being renormalizable.
-It transpired that the BRST charge is not nilpotent in the presence of the explicit mass.
+A more phenomenological approach relies on the inclusion of a non-zero gluon mass term in the Landau gauge-fixed YM Lagrangian as a way to model the effect of the non-perturbative gauge-fixing.
+This modified Lagrangian corresponds in fact to one particular case of the Curci-Ferrari (CF) model \cite{Curci:1976bt}.
+That approach from nearly half a century ago fell out of favour despite leading to renormalizable actions.
+Indeed, it transpired that the BRST charge is not nilpotent in the presence of the explicit mass.
 Consequently the standard definition of the physical state space contained states with negative norm \cite{deBoer:1995dh,Curci:1976kh,Ojima:1981fs}.
-Since then, however, it has been shown in lattice simulations that the gluon propagator features positivity violation \cite{Cucchieri:2004mf,Bowman:2007du}.
-This empirical observation together with the decoupling behaviour of the gluon propagator observed for dimensions strictly greater than $2$ \cite{Cucchieri:2007rg,Cucchieri:2008fc} has made the CF model one new avenue for exploring the infrared behaviour of the gluon and Faddeev-Popov ghost propagators.
-This is one of the main motivations for continuing to study the model in this article.
+Since then, however, lattice simulations have identified positivity violations in the gluon propagator \cite{Cucchieri:2004mf,Bowman:2007du}.
+This empirical observation, together with the decoupling behaviour of the gluon propagator observed for dimensions strictly greater than two \cite{Cucchieri:2007rg,Cucchieri:2008fc}, has made of the CF model one new avenue for exploring the infrared behaviour of the gluon and Faddeev-Popov ghost propagators.